redcode-labs/RedMark/README.md

   </a>
 </p>

-RedMark is a collection of our hardware, software (client) and firmware modifications to the Proxmark3 X RFID instrument.

 ### Motivation
 When we saw all those idle and unused soldering pads on our device, we thought that they needed some attention.
 Our 3 X model has all of the features of the RDv4, including SPIFFS, bluetooth communication, internal emulator and flash - we altered the source a little bit to enable maximum usage of this powerhouse.